-The beautiful braiding is what makes Challah so special.
-Although it looks complicated, even a simple 3 or 4 strand braid provides beautiful results.
+- The braiding is vital: The beautiful braiding is one of the most special parts of Challah bread.
+Although it looks complicated, even a simple 3-4 strand braid makes beautiful results.

-Challah bread also has rich cultural significance.
-The term “challah” derives from a reference in the Torah where Moses is instructed to use a portion of each loaf as an offering.
+- Challah has deep religious and cultural roots: The term “challah” derives from a reference in the Torah where Moses is instructed to use a portion of each loaf as an offering.
 Observant home bakers today still follow this practice by incinerating a piece of dough in the oven first before baking.

-Because Challah does not use dairy, it is considered Kosher and included in Jewish rituals.
-The shape of challah bread can vary depending on the occasion.
-For example on Rosh Hashanah, the Jewish New Year, challah loaves are braided in a circular shape instead to represent continuity.
+- The shape can change: The shape of challah bread can vary depending on the occasion.
+For example, on Rosh Hashanah (the Jewish New Year) challah loaves are braided in a circular shape to represent continuity.

 How to Make the Best Challah Bread Dough

-- In the bowl of your stand mixer, combine water, tablespoon of sugar, and yeast.
-Let sit until the yeast bubbles.
+- Activate the yeast: In the bowl of the stand mixer, combine the lukewarm water, a tablespoon of sugar, and the active dry yeast.
+Let this mixture sit until the yeast bubbles.

-- Whisk in the eggs and oil.
-Slowly stir in the flour one cup at a time.
+- Add in the flour: Whisk in the eggs and oil, then slowly stir in the flour one cup at a time.

-- Knead the dough using your stand mixer, fitted with the dough hook (or by hand) until the dough is elastic and smooth.
-If the challah dough is sticky and wet, you can add additional flour.
+- Knead the dough: Knead the dough using the dough hook from a stand mixer.
+(Or, knead by hand if needed).
+Continue kneading the dough until it is elastic and smooth.
+If it is sticky and wet, add additional flour.

-- Allow the dough to rise in a large oiled bowl that is covered with a towel.
-After an hour, punch down the dough and let it rise for an additional 30 minutes.
+- Rise the dough twice: Allow the dough to rise in an oiled large bowl covered with a towel.
+A warm place is always best.
+After an hour, punch down the dough and let it rise again for an additional 30 minutes.

 Shaping Challah Bread

-- Divide the dough into 8 pieces.
+- Divide dough: For two loaves, divide the dough into 8 pieces.
 Roll each piece into a long rope.

 Baking Challah Bread

-- Preheat the oven and place the shaped challah loaves on a baking sheet to rise for 30 minutes.
-Brush the loaves with whisked egg — the egg wash gives it the shiny, golden coat.
+- Apply the egg wash: Preheat the oven and place the shaped challah loaves on a baking sheet to rise for 30 minutes.
+Brush the loaves with whisked egg and add a sprinkling of poppy seeds.
+The egg wash gives it a shiny, golden coat.

-- Bake the challah in the preheated oven for 30-40 minutes.
-The baked challah will be beautiful and golden.
+- Bake: Bake the challah in the preheated oven for 30-40 minutes.
+The baked challah is done when the outside is golden brown.

-Either all-purpose flour or bread flour is best for challah.
-My favorite brands to use are King Arthur Flour or Bob’s Red Mill.
+- Use a good flour: I recommend using a good all-purpose flour or bread flour.
+My favorite brands are King Arthur Flour or Bob’s Red Mill.

-The key to a fluffy challah is to not rush the rising time.
+- Be patient with the rising: The key to a fluffy challah bread is to not rush the rising time.
 It’s important to be patient and let the yeast do its magic.

-Challah Bread can be made in advance by braiding the loaves and freezing before baking.
+- Make ahead: Braid the loaves and freeze them without baking.
 Place the unbaked braided challah on a baking sheet and freeze.
-Once frozen you can transfer to an airtight container.
+Once frozen, transfer to an airtight container or storage bag.
 Challah will stay fresh in the freezer for up to 3 months.
+Allow the bread to thaw for at least four hours before baking.

 - Brioche Bread – It’s airy, flaky, and melts in your mouth!

-- Poppy Seed Buns – These Poppy Seed Buns are Eastern European classic with a poppy seed filling.
+- Poppy Seed Buns – These Eastern European buns have a classic poppy seed filling

-- Vatrushka Recipe – A Russian/Ukrainian dessert with the filling on the outside.
+- Vatrushka Recipe – A Russian/Ukrainian dessert with an outer filling

 Recipe